KalimbaPro/Workshop-Casse-Brique-LOVE2D/README.md

 - And When you loose all your hearth draw a loose screen
 - When you destroy all the brick you draw a win screen

-You now have a game the replicate the comportement of a Brickdown like this:
+You now have a game the replicate the comportement of a Brickbreacker like this:

 ![image](https://user-images.githubusercontent.com/72023610/218501635-5bf8d847-4e21-49e8-985a-aeccf7a9bc5a.png)